Jasperkroes/MMB_Mini_Project/README.md

 To run the model you simply run main.java

 The results you will get are represented as a table in the command line.

+# Disclaimer

+This code is written completely by Jasper Kroes.

+Jasper Kroes gives permission to everyone to copy this code for personal/professional use as long as they mention that he made this.